I'm reading the Church Education System's manual for temple preparation and adding my two cents. Text found here.

 Invite someone to give an opening prayer.

 Explain that the scriptures will be used in each lesson.
-This way years later when their wondering where all the weird temple stuff comes from they'll vague impression that it came from scripture.
+This way years later when their wondering where all the weird temple stuff comes from they'll have a vague impression that it came from scripture.
 Encourage class members to bring the scriptures to each class.
 It sucks when you have keep handing out library copies to these kids.

 Distribute a copy of Preparing to Enter the Holy Temple to each class member.
 Explain that this is the student supplement for the course.
 Material from the booklet will be discussed throughout the lessons, and each class member should read the booklet during the weeks the course is taught.